alexandrucanavoiu/ClusteredWebHosting/README.md

-# ClusteredWebHosting - A easy way for clustering.
+# ClusteredWebHosting - An easy way for clustering.

 Create your own cluster using ansible.